GoogleChrome/web.dev/src/site/content/en/fast/serve-responsive-images/index.md

 for the "`sizes`" and "`srcset`" attributes at the same time, so a browser will either support both attributes or neither.)

-**Gotchas:**
+{% Aside 'gotchas' %}
-✔️ Slot width can be specified using a variety of units.
+Slot width can be specified using a variety of units.
 The following are all valid sizes:

 - `100px`